 1. Mobile Websites are Too Important to Ignore

 For the past few years, Google and Bing have emphasized the importance of having an easily viewable website on mobile phones in addition to the standard desktop.
 The emergence of responsive design websites easily provided a desktop and a mobile combination website that fluidly changed the website depending on the size of the visitors’ screen.
 If your website is stuck in the early 2000s without a mobile version, it is now time to upgrade so that your business is ready as mobile-first indexing is rolled out.

 2. Contextual Ranking is Key

 With the advent of voice assistants such as Siri, Alexa, Google Assistant, and Cortana, natural language copy on your website is more important than ever.
 Voice search occurs everywhere, including desktops with Siri on MacOS Sierra and Cortana on Windows 10.
 Google is staking a future in voice search with the release of Google Home.
-Currently, 20% of mobile queries use a voice search, and it is projected that rate will grow to 50% in 2020.
+Currently, 20 percent of mobile queries use a voice search, and it is projected that rate will grow to 50 percent in 2020.

 Implementing structure data into your website will help present your content through voice search.
 Voice search results can be personalized to each user from their past search results.
 As such, if a potential customer who has previously visited your website and uses voice search they may be directed to your site again.

 3. Add Content to your Website at Regular Intervals